 22. What are the main benefits of Nagios?

-Answer: Nagios is open source software to monitor systems, networks and infrastructure.
+Answer: Nagios is an open source software to monitor systems, networks, and infrastructure.
 The main benefits of Nagios are as follows:

 Alert: Nagios will send alerts when a critical component in infrastructure fails.